Life and Colour

-Life and Colour (Vida y color) is a 2005 Spanish film directed by Santiago Tabernero in his feature length directorial debut.
+Life and Colour (Vida y color) is a 2005 Spanish film written and directed by Santiago Tabernero in his feature length directorial debut.
+Its cast features Junio Valverde, Silvia Abascal, Miguel Ángel Silvestre, and Joan Dalmau, among others.

 Plot

 Spain, 1975.
 Fede, a fifteen-year-old boy, is getting conscious of his environment little by little: his sister Begoña, unsatisfied with her imminent wedding; his grandfather, who stops dealing with his best friend after the Spanish Civil War; his friend Ramona, a girl with Down syndrome who was raped by her father, a young man who works with his father.

 Cast

 Release

 The film was presented at the 50th Valladolid International Film Festival (Seminci) in October 2005.
-It was theatrically released in Spain on 5 January 2006.
+Distributed by Alta Classics, it was theatrically released in Spain on 5 January 2006.

+Reception

+Jonathan Holland of Variety deemed the film to be a "powerful, haunting and finely observed debut about life in a rural Spanish village during the last months of General Franco's life".